REFRAG: Rethinking RAG based Decoding: Related Works

 \paragraph{Retrieval-Augmented Language Modeling.} Recent research has extensively investigated novel model architectures to improve retrieval-augmented generation. \citet{guu2020retrieval} introduced pre-training for retrieval-augmented masked language models.
 Building on this, \citet{pmlr-v162-borgeaud22a} proposed a new architecture and pre-training paradigm for generative LLMs, leveraging cross-attention and end-to-end pre-training with retrieval from a trillion-token data store, achieving strong performance.
 Subsequent work by \citet{shi-etal-2024-replug} and \citet{lin2024radit} focused on fine-tuning existing LLMs by prepending retrieved passages to prompts and employing ensemble methods for response generation.
 Additionally, \citet{izacard-grave-2021-leveraging} introduced fusion-in-decoder, which uses an encoder to process each passage in parallel and concatenates the hidden states for generation via a decoder.
 This approach accelerates attention computation by removing cross-document attention, but does not apply compression in the decoder, which could further reduce latency.

 \paragraph{Efficient Long-Context LLMs.} Recent research has investigated various strategies to reduce memory usage and accelerate latency in long-context generation for LLMs. \citet{choromanski2021rethinking} introduced compressed attention, reducing attention complexity from quadratic to linear; however, this method does not address memory requirements.
 It is complementary to our approach and can be integrated to further improve latency.
 StreamingLLM\citep{xiao2024efficient} proposed attention sinks to decrease KV cache memory for long-context generation, though this does not reduce latency during the pre-filling stage.
 CEPE~\citep{yen2024long} employs cross-attention to token embeddings from context tokens, reducing both KV cache memory and attention computations.
 However, CEPE is limited to prefix context applications, as it disrupts the causal structure of the context, making it unsuitable for tasks such as multi-turn RAG or summarization.
 Additionally, CEPE does not utilize token compression, resulting in similar or even increased decoding latency.
+Concurrently with our work, \citet{pcc} proposed PCC, an embedding-based memory mechanism that summarizes past context into compact vectors, enabling retrieval of salient information during subsequent processing.
+Like CEPE, PCC is limited to prefix context applications and does not support arbitrary folding or expansion of contexts at any position.
+Interestingly, \citet{cramming-1568} investigated the capacity of LLMs to encode long contexts into a single embedding, demonstrating minimal information loss for sequences up to ~1500 tokens.
+Their work examines the extent to which information can be compressed into a single embedding, offering a complementary perspective to REFRAG, which is designed for decoding from multiple compact embeddings within the standard decoder architecture.